xandkar/phorg/README.md

     - `<img>` and `<vid>` default to "img" and "vid", respectively, and are customizable via CLI
-    - date and time are extracted from Exif metadata, from whichever of the follwoing tags is found first, tried in order:
+    - date and time are extracted from Exif metadata, from whichever of the following tags is found first, tried in order:
       + `DateTimeOriginal`
       + `DateTimeCreated`
       + `CreateDate`